dekaikiwi/blog_middleman_template/source/blog/how_this_blog.html.md

 With that we should be ready to test the deploy!

+**2022 UPDATE:** The middleman-dokku gem is unmaintained and references several dependencies are now considered insecure.
+I ended up removing the gem itself, but am continuing to use the boilerplate code that it generates as referenced above.

 ## Beam me up Dokku

 As with any deploy to Heroku.
 You will need to set up a new git remote for Dokku.